 A mouth protector, commonly known as a mouth guard, as the name implies, is a device that is used to protect the mouth and especially the teeth against damage and injury during sporting or recreational activities.
 Mouthguards can be of a common side or can be custom made to fit a particular person and they are highly essential for those who use braces or have their anterior bridgework fixed.
 Mouthguards can minimize or even prevent the damage caused to teeth or the brackets from blows and physical contact.
 They also act as a barrier between the teeth and softer tissue like the inner lining of the cheeks and the tongue and prevents untoward biting and damage of softer tissues.

 A perfect mouthguard or mouth protector would be the one which would protect the teeth while allowing the person to speak.
 It would even stay snugly fit even when intense forces are applied on the facial region as well as be comfortable to the wearer at the same time.
-It should be long lasting and durable and should be easy to clean and should be odour free and tasteless.
+It should be long lasting and durable and should be easy to clean and should be odor free and tasteless.
 Mouthguards are generally used for protecting the teeth of the upper jaw, although mouthguards protecting both the jaws are becoming more common nowadays.